areebsayyed/fridayBOT/README.md

 Following these steps will ensure that you set up and run the provided Python script on your Mac successfully, with a thorough understanding of each component's functionality.

 ---

-This documentation is designed to be clear and engaging, making it suitable for a GitHub README file.
-The headings and code blocks provide a structured guide, making it easy for users to follow along.